 For more information on the Sheraton Grand Krakow visit www.sheratongrandkrakow.com.

-Other bloggers and picture on the trip
+Other bloggers and pictures from the trip

 The other Instagrammers and bloggers on the trip are below.
 Head to their profiles to see their pictures from the trip and from their other travels.